INTRODUCTION

 They were arguing on a narrow black platform, bathed in the bright light of the sun, and in their rags, next to piles of random piles of debris, they looked like scrap dealers who, while quarreling, rummage through a pile of garbage.

 The women kept out of it.
 There are two of them.
-The youngest, the girl Susanna, was the daughter of a rich cheese maker, and the prostitute Elza, who served in the syndicate's pleasure institute, which had a monopoly on the entire trade of public women.
-Susanna is very beautiful, and even when she cries, sitting on a block of stone, her strong flexible body arouses sensuality.
+The youngest, the girl Susanna, was the daughter of a rich cheese maker, and the prostitute Elza, who served in the syndicate's pleasure institute which had a monopoly on the entire trade of public women.
+Susanna is very beautiful, and even when she's crying, sitting on a block of stone, her strong flexible body arouses sensuality.
 All of us, with the exception of the surgeon Evert, wanted to have her; she knew this and timidly avoided us when one of us approached her, but in her lazy body and the expression of her large eyes, there was something that contradicted her timidity and seemed to cry out:

 - "Take me, I want to submit!"